-Many researchers in the field of computational biology use the geWorkbench tool, a Java-based open-source platform for integrated genomics.
+geWorkbench (genomics Workbench) is a Java-based open-source platform for integrated genomics.
 Using a component architecture it allows individually developed plug-ins to be configured into complex bioinformatic applications.
-At present there are more than 70 available plug-ins supporting the visualization and analysis of gene expression and sequence data, however (without genSpace) it is purely a stand-alone application and has very limited collaboration capabilities.
+At present there are more than 70 available plug-ins supporting the visualization and analysis of gene expression and sequence data.
+Example use cases include:

 This research is in collaboration with the Center for the Multiscale Analysis of Genomic and Cellular Networks (MAGNet) on the Columbia University Health Sciences campus, which is funded by NIH and NCI.

 Former project students

 DEIT 2011 paper and slides – “Towards using Cached Data Mining for Large Scale Recommender Systems”

 RSSE 2010 paper and poster – “The weHelp Reference Architecture for Community-Driven Recommender Systems”

 C2B2 retreat posters (1 and 2), April 2010

 SSE 2010 paper and workshop presentation – “weHelp: A Reference Architecture for Social Recommender Systems”